NVIDIA/warp/README.md

 ## Running Examples

-The `examples` directory contains a number of scripts that show how to implement different simulation methods using the Warp API.
+The [warp/examples](./warp/examples/) directory contains a number of scripts categorized under different subdirectories that show how to implement different simulation methods using the Warp API.
 Most examples will generate USD files containing time-sampled animations (stored in the current working directory).
 Before running examples, users should ensure that the ``usd-core``, ``matplotlib``, and ``pyglet`` packages are installed using:

     pip install usd-core matplotlib pyglet